gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - conditional plugin application
 - need some way to tweak the resolve strategy for plugin component resolution.
-- declaring dependencies of a plugin on other plugins
 - configuring which repositories, possibly none, to use to resolve plugin declaration and to use to resolve implementation modules.
 - backwards compatibility wrt moving the core plugins. eg all core plugins are currently visible on every script compile classpath.
 - declare and expose only the API of the plugin